Man on Wire

 Story & Plot Summary: Man on Wire

-Quick Plot Summary: Released in 2008, Man on Wire is a Documentary film directed by James Marsh.
+Quick Plot Summary: Released in 2008, Man on Wire is a Documentary film directed by James Marsh, written by Philippe Petit.
 The narrative presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict involving Philippe Petit.
+It provides a scannable look at the movie's central conflict involving Philippe Petit as Himself.

 Story Breakdown